shoudto/web_log/README.md

 # BeerLog

 ## Overview
-So many breweries and bars out there it's so hard to keep track and we trying to use notbooks and pencil but such a hassle to carry.
-We beer drinkers would love to keep a log of all the beers and review about them.
-Well you can this Beer Log web keeps track of all your logs you can create.
-To keep track of all the beers you tried.
-You can signup as a new user or login and create or edit your first or many beer logs and delete the ones you don't need it's all done here on the beer log web.
+So many breweries and bars out there... it has suddently become hard to keep track.
+We try to use a pen and notebook but it can be such a hassle to carry.
+We beer drinkers would love a log of all the beers and review about them.
+With this Beer Log I have facilitated the tracking of all the tasted beers.
+You can signup as a new user or login, create and edit your first or many beer logs and delete the ones you no longer need.
+It is all done here on the Beer Log.

 ## Installation
 To execute this application,